Migrations

 indexes and foreign keys) and adds missing columns to existing

-tables (ALTER TABLE ADD COLUMN— additive only, never a drop,
+tables (ALTER TABLE ADD COLUMN— additive only: boot never drops,

 core/migrateruns versioned.sql